Compare cheap van insurance quotes from over 60 specialist UK providers, including

 Many vans also have a higher scrap value than cars, which could also make them a target for vehicle thieves.

-What’s the cheapest level of cover for business van insurance?
+What’s the cheapest level of cover I can take out when I’m insuring a van for business use?

-When you’re looking for cheap business van insurance you might assume that third party cover will be the cheapest option, and sometimes that will be the case.
+When you’re looking for cheap van insurance for your business you might assume that third party cover will be the cheapest option, and sometimes that will be the case.

 That’s why we always recommend that business van drivers compare quotes for all three levels of cover and then opt for the policy that offers the best cover at the fairest price, because you just might find that fully-comp business van insurance is just as cheap as third party cover.